tdewolff/canvas/README.md

 * Optimize paths by removing the last Line if followed by Close

 ## Paths
 A large deal of this library implements functionality for building paths.
 Any path can be constructed from a few basic operations, see below.
 The successive commands start from the current pen position (from the previous command's end point) and are draw towards a new end point.
-A path can consists of multiple path segments (multiple MoveTos), but be aware that overlapping paths will cancel each other.
+A path can consist of multiple path segments (multiple MoveTos), but be aware that overlapping paths will cancel each other.

 ``` go
 p := &Path{}